 Site Artist in Belize

-I have been very fortunate indeed to have been part of a team of archaeologists, working in Belize, Central America.
-The director of these seasonal excavations was the charismatic British-born Harvard professor Prof. Norman Hammond, a respected scholar on lowland Maya civilization.
-My first season was in 1978 and I worked as site artist on many others until 2007.
-An incredibly exciting time with life-changing experiences.
-I was largely responsible for on-site drawings of architectural features generally pyramids - limestone structures with exteriors often reduced to rubble and interior tombs looted.
-Back in camp, I inked up the drawings for publication.
-Have worked at 4 sites in Belize: Cuello, Nohmul, La Milpa and Chaux Hiix.
-The freehand sketches - in soft pencils - give a snapshot of camp life.
+Jan worked as site artist with a team of archaeologists in Belize, Central America from 1978 - 2007.
+These seasonal excavations were run by British-born Harvard professor Prof. Norman Hammond, a respected scholar on lowland Maya civilization.
+Largely responsible for on-site drawings of architectural features including pyramids - limestone structures with exteriors often reduced to rubble and interior tombs looted, the original pencil drawings were inked up the drawings for publication back in camp..
+Jan worked 4 sites in Belize: Cuello, Nohmul, La Milpa and Chaux Hiix.
+The freehand sketches - in soft pencils - give a brief snapshot of camp life.